mbloch/mapshaper/REFERENCE.md

 ### -i (input)

-Input one or more files in Shapefile, JSON, DBF or delimited text format.
+Input one or more files in a supported vector data format.
+Supported file types include: Shapefile, GeoJSON, TopoJSON, GeoPackage, FlatGeobuf, KML, JSON data records, DBF, CSV/TSV.

 The `-i` command is assumed if `mapshaper` is followed by an input filename.

-JSON files can be GeoJSON, TopoJSON, or an array of data records.

-Each named geometry object of a TopoJSON input file is imported as a separate layer.

 Mapshaper does not fully support M and Z type Shapefiles.
 The M and Z data is lost when these files are imported.

-By default, multiple input files are processed separately, as if running mapshaper multiple times with the same set of commands. `combine-files` and `merge-files` change this behavior.
+By default, multiple input files are processed separately, as if running mapshaper multiple times with the same set of commands.
+Using the `combine-files` option, multiple files are imported together as a group of layers with shared topology.

 **Options**

 `<files>` or `files=`  File(s) to input (space-separated list).
-Use `-` to import TopoJSON or GeoJSON from `/dev/stdin`.
+Use `-` to import from `/dev/stdin`.
 Literal JSON data can also be used instead of a file name.

 `combine-files` Import multiple files to separate layers with shared topology.
 Useful for generating a single TopoJSON file containing multiple geometry objects.